ankit8898/cut.it/Readme.md

 # This deploys to heroky.
 You have to be a collabotor
 $ bundle exec rake deploy_heroku
 ```

+## How is the unique code generated ?

+At a starting point we are generating the SHA256 of the url and picking up the code.

 <h4>Capistrano deployment</h4>

 We have a capistrano script that is tested on deploying locally (On same machine)